 Figure 2.
 Catch per unit effort (CPUE) over time of the primary three species of shrimp found in Puget Sound trawls from 1999 to 2019.

 Figure 3.
-Right: Time series of standardized shrimp log-CPUE (colored points) and the best fit model that included the Pacific Decadal Oscillation and ONI as drivers of change over time (black line).
-Left: Time series of standardized shrimp log-CPUE (colored points) and the most parsimonious best fit model that contained only a bias term to explain drivers of change over time (black line).
+(A) Time series of standardized shrimp log-CPUE (colored points) and the most parsimonious best fit model that contained only a bias term to explain drivers of change over time (black line).
+(B) Time series of standardized shrimp log-CPUE (colored points) and the best fit model that included the Pacific Decadal Oscillation and ONI as drivers of change over time (black line).

 Table 1.
 Ranking of top candidate models based upon delta AICc of < 2.0.
 The bias column indicates whether or not there was a bias term in the model, and if so, whether it was unique to each genera or shared between them.
 The state column indicates whether there were three states unique to each genera or one common state.